bsilverthorn/ai-startups-gpt-era/README.md

 AI Startups in the GPT Era
 ==========================

+_**Unmaintained as of August 2023**.
+The market has entered its "try everything" phase, which is less interesting to catalog.
+Now we wait and see who wins._

 What businesses are enabled by this new era[^0]?

 It's clear that we have new tools at our disposal.
 What those tools are good